AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/Bars.md

 #### Bar definition

-  A bar is a mechanical structure whose dimension in one direction is typically much longer than its other dimensions.
+  A bar is a mechanical structure whose dimension in one direction is typically much longer than its dimension in other directions.
 The direction of the bar's largest dimension is referred to as the bar's axial direction, or the bar's axis, $ \hat{\boldsymbol{E}}\_{\rm a}$.
 The primary mechanical function of a bar is to transmit forces along its length, or its axis.

 #### Axial force.
 Equilibrium, compression, tension.